-The Yates Community Endowment is under the guidance of an all-volunteer, all-local advisory board chaired by Katie Nord Peterson.
-Since its beginning in 2011, Yates Community Endowment has distributed more than $600,000 in grants to nonprofit organizations serving Yates County.
+The Yates Community Endowment is under the guidance of an all-volunteer, all-local advisory board chaired by Ann McMullen and Susan Priem.
+Since its beginning in 2011, Yates Community Endowment has distributed more than $700,000 in grants to nonprofit organizations serving Yates County.
 These grants have provided scholarships for Yates County youth to attend summer camp, helped with disaster relief efforts after the flood in 2014, assisted in the creation of the HOPE Center, and connected people in need with programs to help improve their lives.

-The advisory board most recently approved the Endowment’s eighth round of grants totaling $34,500.
-The grants were awarded in June 2019, and you can learn more about them in our 2019 Annual Report.
+The advisory board approved the Endowment’s ninth round of grants totaling $31,300 in the summer of 2020, and you can learn more about them in our 2021 Annual Report.
 Read about the Endowment’s previous grants awarded to nonprofits serving Yates County.

 How We Got Started

 In November 2010, Katie Nord Peterson of Penn Yan approached the Community Foundation about the possibility of expanding into Yates County with some assistance from her family’s foundation.
 The following June, the Nord Family Foundation of Amherst, Ohio, awarded a $100,000 challenge grant to the Yates Community Endowment to match dollar for dollar any contributions up to that amount designated for broad support of Yates County.

 In late August 2011, the first two major gifts to the endowment and eligible for the matching dollars were announced — a $50,000 gift from Carolyn and Tom Argust of Rochester and the Town of Italy, and $20,000 from the Yunis family and two of their businesses.